a-h-b/DeltaMP/README.md

 Checkpointing is turn on by default, which means that if any SUBPROJECT with the same target, same sequencing technology and the same list of samples is found in the "Path to output location/PROJECT" directory, all configuration parameters and option values will be compared.

 Then come different situations:
-+ if a previous SUBPROJECT have the same set of configuration parameters and option values than for the current deltamp call, and error message is issued and nothing appends to avoid any useless re-calculation.
++ if a previous SUBPROJECT has the same set of configuration parameters and option values as the current deltamp call, an error message is issued and nothing happens to avoid any useless re-calculation.
 If the users really want to re-compute, he/she will have to first delete the previous SUBPROJECT, to change the "Path to output location" or to disable checkpointing with option -n.

-+ if a previous SUBPROJECT have the same set of configuration parameters and option values than for the current deltamp call, but the SAMPLES section differs, and error message is issued and nothing appends to avoid checkpointing for different sets of samples/libraries.
++ if a previous SUBPROJECT has the same set of configuration parameters and option values as the current deltamp call, but the SAMPLES section differs, an error message is issued and nothing happens to avoid checkpointing for different sets of samples/libraries.
 If the users really want to re-compute, he/she will have to first delete the previous SUBPROJECT, to change the "Path to output location" or to disable checkpointing with option -n.

-+ if at least one configuration parameter or option value differs with any previous SUBPROJECT, a new SUBPROJECT will be created and the computation will start directly after the last common step, while all files and directories produced during the common steps of the previous SUBPROJECT are symlinked to the execution directory or hard copied to the output directory of the new SUBPROJECT.
++ if at least one configuration parameter or option value differs from any previous SUBPROJECT, a new SUBPROJECT will be created and the computation will start directly after the last common step, while all files and directories produced during the common steps of the previous SUBPROJECT are symlinked to the execution directory or hard copied to the output directory of the new SUBPROJECT.
 If multiple previous SUBPROJECT exist, the previous SUBPROJECT is the one with the highest amount of common steps (then the oldest if still multiple previous SUBPROJECT).

 Relationship tree among successive checkpointed SUBPROJECTs are documented in the output directory of SUBPROJECTs with at least one previous SUBPROJECT at config/tree.summary.

-Checkpointing could be repeated multiple times, so long at least one parameter differ with any of the previous SUBPROJECTs.
+Checkpointing could be repeated multiple times, as long as at least one parameter differs from any of the previous SUBPROJECTs.

 The previous SUBPROJECT could be hard set with the -p option, otherwise the previous SUBPROJECT with highest number of common steps will be taken as reference.